lsst/rtn-018/index.rst

 Potential costs
 -----------------------------------

-The service is hosted on a Digital Ocean droplet and costs approximately $30/month billed directly to an AURA Purchasing credit card under a blanket PO against CS008.1.02C.10.01.KLM21001A
+The service is hosted on a Digital Ocean droplet and costs approximately $30/month billed directly to an AURA Purchasing credit card under a blanket PO against CS008.1.02C.10.01.KLM21001A.
+A new PO will be issued for Operations under CS002.

 Ongoing support
 -----------------------------